Perturbation-theory informed integrators for cosmological simulations: Numerical tests in one dimension

 \subsection{Growing-mode-only solution prior to shell-crossing}

 As our first numerical test case, we consider a sine wave evolving in a one-dimensional periodic box of length $L = 1$.
 Specifically, we take the initial displacement field to be

 where $a_\text{cross}$ determines the scale factor when shell-crossing occurs in the centre of the box, i.e.\ at $x = L/2 = 0.5$.
-In our numerical experiments, we choose $a_\text{cross} = 1.0$ and initialise the particles at scale factor $a_\text{ini} = 0.01$.
-The initial displacement field and the solution at the final time are shown in Fig.~\ref{fig:1D_solutions} in \ref{sec:1D_appendix}.
+In our numerical experiments, we choose $a_\text{cross} = 1.0$ and initialise the particles at scale factor $a_\text{ini} = 0.01$, see Fig.~\ref{fig:1D_solutions}.
 Unlike in higher dimensions, the Poisson equation in Eq.~\eqref{eq:poisson} can be analytically integrated in one dimension, yielding for the right-hand side of the momentum equation in Eq.~\eqref{eq:eqs_of_motion}

 where $X_{(i)}$ is the $i$-th sorted particle position in increasing order, and $\bar{X}$ is the arithmetic mean of all particle positions.
 We take $N = $ 10,000 particles in our one-dimensional experiments, and we do not apply any gravitational softening.
 In our first experiment, we simulate the evolution of the single-mode perturbation described by the initial displacement in Eq.~\eqref{eq:cosine_potential_growing} under gravity in EdS cosmology until $a_\text{end} = 0.9$, i.e.\ shortly before shell-crossing occurs in the centre of the simulation box.